Mixed-Integer Linear Programming Approximations for the Stochastic Knapsack

 \subsection{Normally distributed item weights}

-When $\omega$ is normally distributed, well-known standardization techniques can be leveraged to ensure we only need to use a precompiled set of linearisation parameters for the standard normal random variable.
-The standardization approach relies on the following lemma. \begin{lemma}[see e.g. \cite{lawrencesnyder2011}, p.
+When $\omega$ is normally distributed, well-known standardisation techniques can be leveraged to ensure we only need to use a precompiled set of linearisation parameters for the standard normal random variable.
+The standardisation approach relies on the following lemma. \begin{lemma}[see e.g. \cite{lawrencesnyder2011}, p.
 664, C.31] Let $\zeta$ be a normal random variable with mean $\mu$ and standard deviation $\sigma$

 where $Z$ is the standard normal random variable. \end{lemma} Let $\dot{p}_i$, $\dot{\mbox{E}}[Z|\Omega_i]$ and $\dot{e}_W$ denote optimal linearisation parameters\footnote{We emphasise only dependency of $\dot{e}_W$ on $W$, albeit all linearisation parameters depend on $W$.} that minimise the maximum approximation error with respect to $\mathcal{L}(y,Z)$.
-Then, by combining Eq. \ref{eq:piecewise_lb} and Lemma \ref{lemma:standardization}, we obtain the following result. \begin{lemma} The $i$-th segment of $\mathcal{L}_{\textup{lb}}(x,\zeta)$ is
+Then, by combining \eqref{eq:piecewise_lb} and Lemma \ref{lemma:standardization}, we obtain the following result. \begin{lemma} The $i$-th segment of $\mathcal{L}_{\textup{lb}}(x,\zeta)$ is

 where $i=1,\ldots,W$; the $W+1$ segment is $y=0$, for $\dot{\mbox{\em E}}[Z|\Omega_W]\leq y \leq \infty$. \end{lemma}